Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: DISCUSSION

 Based on the discussion of Thomson scattering in magnetized plasma and the collective effect, we will evaluate the effective optical depth for induced Compton scattering of X-mode electromagnetic waves in $e^{\pm}$ plasma in a strong magnetic field.

-It should be noted that the scattering cross-section derived from collective Thomson scattering is valid only within the range where plasma density fluctuations can be treated perturbatively.
-In situations with strong non-linear effects, such as induced Compton scattering of large amplitude electromagnetic waves, there is no guarantee that the differential scattering cross-section for collective Thomson scattering, given by equation \eqref{eq:Collective_cross_section}, can be applied.
+It should be noted that the scattering cross-section derived from CTS is valid only within the range where plasma density fluctuations can be treated perturbatively.
+In situations with strong non-linear effects, such as induced Compton scattering of large amplitude electromagnetic waves, there is no guarantee that the differential scattering cross-section for CTS, given by equation \eqref{eq:Collective_cross_section}, can be applied.
 However, we will proceed with the discussion, assuming its applicability.

-For simplicity, we limit our discussion to a rough order-of-magnitude estimate of the effective optical depth for induced Compton scattering.
-It is necessary to consider electron recoil due to Compton scattering and the quantum correction for the Thomson scattering cross-section~\citep{1976MNRAS.174...59B,1996AstL...22..399L}.
-However, if one attempts to obtain the angular dependence, the calculations become significantly more complex.
-Therefore, the dependence on the angle between the incident and scattered waves is neglected in the final expression.
+We simplify our analysis by providing an order-of-magnitude estimate for the effective optical depth of induced Compton scattering.
+Taking both the electron recoil and quantum corrections to the Thomson scattering cross-section into account, as indicated in previous studies~\citep{1976MNRAS.174...59B,1996AstL...22..399L}, we incorporate our calculations to the lowest order of Planck constant \(\hbar\).
+In order to avoid the substantial increase in complexity, our final expression omits to incorporate angular dependence.

+In discussing induced Compton scattering, we first review the case without a magnetic field, then examine the magnetized case by applying the same framework.
 The effective cross-section for induced Compton scattering without a magnetic field is briefly derived.
 The Boltzmann equation for photons considering Compton scattering in the collision term is expressed as

 Let $N(\omega, \boldsymbol{\Omega})$ be the photon occupation number at angular frequency $\omega$ in the direction $\bm{\Omega}=(\theta,\varphi)$, and $P\left(\bm{k}^{\prime} \rightarrow \bm{k}^{\prime \prime}\right)$ be the probability that an electromagnetic wave with wavenumber $\bm{k}^{\prime}$ transitions to $\bm{k}^{\prime \prime}$.
 The transition probability can be formulated in terms of Compton scattering as